About Me

 A 320x240 pixel webcam image of Sunny Crittenden from 2001. the caption reads, "I just wanna fuck the prom queen, not be one. *shrug*".

-Around the same time, a few days after 9/11 actually, I became a camgirl on one of the internet’s first, and certainly the most popular at the time, cam portals, and soon I became one of the most popular camgirls on that portal, with hundreds of thousands of people watching me and my new camgirl friends update and interact with each other on our webcams.
+Around the same time, a few days after 9/11 actually, I became a camgirl on one of the internet’s first, and certainly the most popular at the time, cam portals, and soon I became one of the most popular camgirls on that portal, with hundreds of thousands of people watching me and my new camgirl friends update and interact with each other on our webcams every day.

 To put this into context, Jennifer Ringley of Jennicam fame started her 24/7 cam in 1996 and Ana Voog, the 2nd 24/7 camgirl, in 1997.
 Being a camgirl in 2001 wasn’t easy because you basically had to either be a geek, be friends with a geek, send a geek nudes, or be independently wealthy to afford the hosting and bandwidth required to run a public cam.
-This is why there were literally only hundreds of us on the whole internet at the time.
+This is why there were literally only hundreds of us doing this public reality performance art on the whole internet at the time.

 A 320x240 pixel resolution webcam photo of Sunny Crittenden circa 2001.
 The caption reads "Whoredom relieves boredom :o)".